LuisMonroig/Client-Server_FTP_Programs/python_libraries_for_FTP_review.md

 <img src = "FTP_project_images/QtDesigner2.PNG" alt = " " width = 350 />

-The goal is to find the following icon, to create a short cut by right clicking it and to drag and drop that shrotcut to your desktop for easier access.
+The goal is to find the following icon, to create a short cut by right clicking it and to drag and drop that shortcut to your desktop for easier access.

-###### Converting a QT Desing to a Python Script
+###### Converting a QT Design to a Python Script
 - Save the design a local directory
-- Navigate to the path of that directory usign a terminal or cmd
+- Navigate to the path of that directory using a terminal or cmd
 - Use the following command convert the ui file into a py file:
     - pyuic5 -x name_file.ui -o name_python_file.py
 -Check if a file named name_python_file.py is in the directory